guardomayas/Lab_Notes/Protocols/Ephys_Data.md

 # E-phys Data Curation

+0. Make sure you are connected to the VPN
 ## Curation for each cell
 1. In MatLab's command window run `DataGrouper`.
 - With it we launch the curator and look at existing datasets.
 2. Curator mode
-3. Search by Filename
+3. Select Filename
-    - Add condition with attribute. *lookup what this really means*
+4. Add condition with attribute. *lookup what this really means*
+5. Type the filename
 7. Browser
 8. To Curator
 9. Filter